Documentation

 Audit Log

-User and team audit logs with 90-day retention covering all platform actions.
+User and organization audit logs with 90-day retention covering all platform actions.

 API Reference